Rosacea: Treatments for Rosacea (Facial Redness)

 Why choose Victorian Cosmetic Institute as my provider of rosacea treatments?

 Our doctors perform laser treatments for rosacea and are able to provide you with a treatment plan for your condition.
-We have a number of laser treatment options for the treatment of rosacea and have the latest laser machines available.
+We have a number of laser and IPL treatment options for the treatment of rosacea and have skincare available to reduce to sensitivity and redness that generally accompanies rosacea.

-The first step is simply contacting us for your initial consultation, where we will discuss with you a diagnosis of the problem and what is a realistic and achievable outcome from treatment.
+The first step is to contact us to scheduled your initial consultation, where we will discuss with you a diagnosis of the problem and what is a realistic and achievable outcome from treatment.
+You can book your consultation online or phone our Customer Care team on 1300 863 824 and they will assist you in finding the most suitable consultation time.